 It’s difficult to compare prices when you’re dealing with Purple, but for the most part Loom & Leaf will be the more affordable bed.
-For instance, the MSRP for the queen size Loom & Leaf is $1,500, while the base Purple Hybrid is $1,600.
+For instance, the MSRP for the queen size Loom & Leaf is $1,600, while the Purple Hybrid Premier starts at $2,200.
 The original Purple mattress is more affordable at around $1,000-$1,100, but for this comparison we think it’s more appropriate to compare the Purple Hybrid mattresses (formerly known as the New Purple 2,3 & 4).

 Your next thought might be on discounts.
 I’m sad to report that we almost never find discounts on Loom & Leaf or Purple products.
 That said, perhaps during a major holiday you might see them running a promotion, but we can’t promise anything.
 You might want to check LoomandLeaf.com and Purple.com for current deals and bundles.